MileHacker Logo

 • Always wear a helmet when cycling (often provided with rentals).

 • Be aware of car/scooter traffic on roads without dedicated bike lanes.
-Use lights at night.
+Have lights on at night.

 No-Go Areas for Pedestrians & Cyclists